Department of Physics & Engineering

 Dr. Yiyan Li is available to comment on topics related to areas of interest or expertise.
 If you need further assistance, contact Public Affairs at 970-247-7401 or by email.

-Dr. Yiyan Li is an assistant professor of electrical and computer engineering in the department of Physics & Engineering at Fort Lewis College.
-He received the B.S. degree from Henan University of Sciences & Technology and the M.S. degree in Chongqing University.
-He received the Ph.D. degree in electrical and computer engineering from the University of Nevada, Las Vegas in 2016.
+Dr. Yiyan Li is an assistant professor in the Physics & Engineering Department at Fort Lewis College.
+He received his B.S. degree from Henan University of Sciences & Technology and his M.S. degree from Chongqing University.
+He received his Ph.D. degree in electrical and computer engineering from the University of Nevada, Las Vegas in 2016.

 Click here to view Dr. Yiyan Li's publications.